 Each woman is expected to pay for part of the cost of her stay at Maria House including her personal items, food, clothing, transportation and operating expenses for the program.
 Even though this amount is generally only a small percentage(30% of monthly income) of the total cost of her stay, it helps her develop a greater sense of responsibility and derive satisfaction from being able to support herself, at least partially.

 Existing community resources are utilized for job training, education, employment, individual and family counseling plus access to safe, affordable, permanent housing.
 In addition, staff at Maria House offers life-skills training and many supportive services on-site.
 These services include:

 - Parenting skills

 - Women’s health issues

 - Legal advocacy

 While the women are living at Maria House, a world of opportunity is available to them.
 They are taught life skills and receive personal support that enables them to be self-sufficient in the future.

 Leaving the Maria House

 When a woman is ready to leave the program, an exit interview is conducted.
-Her goals are reviewed again to determine if she has met them and is ready to move on to permanent housing.
+Her goals are reviewed again to determine if she has met them and is ready to move onto permanent housing.
 At this time, it is hoped that the woman has obtained the life skills necessary to enable her to become a self-sufficient, productive member of society.
-In addition, every woman who leaves Maria House is offered follow-up support for up to six months.
+In addition, every woman who leaves Maria House is offered follow-up support for up to six months on a volunteer basis.